-How to Begin and End Your Essay
+How To Begin And End Your Essay

 They tend to be the most emotional, the most dramatic, the most inspiring, and the most thought provoking.
 Simultaneously, they are the most difficult, the most challenging, and the most dreaded.
 What am I talking about?
 Beginnings and endings.